 - E. How do we know that any of the sacraments really work?
 For example, if a person dies after receiving the Sacrament of the Anointing of the Sick, does that mean it did not work (CCC, nos.
-1500-1501, 1503-1505, 1508-1509, 1520-1523)? - The effects of the grace we receive through the sacraments is not something that can be seen or measured. - 2.
-Each of the sacraments is effective whether we feel it or not; it is sometimes only in looking back that he purpose of this course is to help students understand that it is only through Christ that they can fully live out God's plans for their lives.
-Students are to learn the moral concepts and precepts that govern the lives of Christ's disciples.
+1500-1501, 1503-1505, 1508-1509, 1520-1523)? - 1.
+The effects of the grace we receive through the sacraments is not something that can be seen or measured. - 2.
+Each of the sacraments is effective whether we feel it or not; it is sometimes only in looking back that we can recognize how Christ has touched us and helped us through the sacraments.

-- we can recognize how Christ has touched us and helped us through the sacraments. - 3.
-The Sacrament of the Anointing of the Sick can have different effects.
+3. The Sacrament of the Anointing of the Sick can have different effects.
 Sometimes Christ does bring about physical healing through that sacrament.
 Other times, the healing is spiritual in that it helps the person to be better prepared for death, to be at peace, and to be eager to be with the Lord.